Section 8. Approach Clearance Procedures

 The aircraft is established on a segment of a published route at 5,000 feet.
 “Cleared V‐O‐R Runway Three Four Approach.”

 - Assigned an altitude to maintain until the aircraft is established on a segment of a published route or instrument approach procedure.
-(See .)
+(See FIG 4-8-2.)

-The MVA in the area is 3,000 feet and Aircraft 2 is at 3,000 feet.
-“Cleared direct LEFTT direct CENTR, maintain three thousand until CENTR, cleared straight-in RNAV Runway One Eight Approach.”
+The in the area is 3,000 feet and Aircraft 2 is at 3,000 feet.
+“Cleared direct LEFTT direct CENTR, maintain three thousand until CENTR, cleared straight-in Runway One Eight Approach.”

 - The altitude assigned must assure IFR obstruction clearance from the point at which the approach clearance is issued until established on a segment of a published route or instrument approach procedure.